maarten-pennings/Lego-Mindstorms/ms4/faq.md

  - We get an extra extension: Word Block for advanced usage.
    For an example see the question on the 3x3 LED matrix.

+It seems that for OSX, the file is `~/Library/Containers/com.lego.retail.mindstorms.robotinventor/Data/Library/Application\ Support/MINDSTORMS_ROBOTINVENTOR/userSettings.json`.

 ## Is Word Block compiled to Python?
 Yes it seems so.